 The most important asset for healthcare is healthcare workers.
 However, this sector faces significant challenges regarding this valuable resource, which have been further exacerbated because of the pandemic.

-According to the World Health Organization, there will be a .
+According to the World Health Organization, there will be a shortfall of 15 million healthcare workers by 2030.
 Clearly, the future needs new workforce management approaches to ensure staff availability by increasing attractiveness for new and qualified talent and retention, reducing the high turnover and increasing the overall wellbeing of healthcare workers.
 Workforce management approaches currently in use are not in line with the realities in healthcare today and the healthcare professionals’ expectations.
 The needs of patients and healthcare staff have changed dramatically, and that is why it is important for healthcare organisations to rethink their workforce management strategies and adopt strategies that can address the human resource challenges healthcare faces today.
 Undoubtedly, the time that patients and healthcare workers would fit to the organisational demands has passed.
 Healthcare managers need to realise that work models need to be redesigned toward patient and healthcare workforce needs.
 Probably, the biggest conundrum that health management faces today.

 In this issue, our contributors discuss the growing problem of healthcare staff shortages, the challenges faced by healthcare workers, factors that affect the healthcare workforce, new skills that need to be developed, effective strategies for sustainable recruitment, best practices to engage good talent and changes and measures that can help healthcare workers thrive and reduce burnout.